 ImageTank is designed according to the Mac user interface style guidelines whenever possible.
 It is however a computational visualization and programming tool, so the program also has conventions and rules that need to be learned.

-ImageTank has a very different user interface compared to classical programming modules that are based upon text-based programming languages with an edit-[compile-]execute loop.
-ImageTank is uses objects that control real-time computation on multiple cores.
+ImageTank has a very different user interface compared to classical programming modules that are based on text-based programming languages where the process involves an edit–compile–execute–output process pipeline.
+ImageTank uses objects that control real-time computation on multiple cores.
 The closest program is DataGraph.
 If you are familiar with DataGraph some of the points below are familiar to you but some are new.

 When you start a new file you get an empty canvas for objects.
-The toolbar has four main functions:
+The toolbar has three main areas:

 The menus to create starting points are described in the “Starting Points” section.
 This is typically how you pull in data.
 Each icon pops up a floating window that acts like a pop-up menu but contains more information.

 Group button and Notes.
 Useful to document and structure complicated files so it is easy to understand the script if you are sharing it or need to come back to it later.
-This is explained in the “Arranging Objects” and “Adding Comments” section.
-The group action is also accessible through the shortcut control-command-G.
+This is explained in the “Arranging Objects” and “Adding Comments” sections.
+The group action is also accessible through the shortcut Control-⌘-G.